Music: Theory and Practice

 Children's Songs -- The Teacher's Guide

 Children's Songs is another site providing both lyrics and playable MIDI music files.
 The actual number of songs which can be played via the computer is extensive.
-For teachers who can't read music this site is wonderful. learn more
+For… learn more

 resource URL thumbnail